montehurd/gitshorts/README.md

 ## Approach

 This repo, once installed, makes seeing everything mentioned above extremely easy.
-After installation, simply change to a directory under Git source control, then type "aaa" and press enter.
+After installation, simply change to a directory under Git source control, then type `aaa` and press enter.
 You will see output formatted similar to the following:

 ![Example output](https://raw.github.com/montehurd/gitshorts/master/screenshot.png)